Scalable Data Quality Index (DQI) for a Leading Travel Company

 Solution:

-We implemented a scalable, low-code Data Quality Index framework across the client’s hybrid data architecture, integrating with their existing tools and platforms:
+A scalable, low-code Data Quality Index (DQI) framework was implemented across the client’s hybrid data architecture, tightly integrated with existing tools and platforms.

-• Automated Data Discovery: Incoming data from airline systems, hotel APIs, and booking platforms was profiled for anomalies and inconsistencies.
+Incoming data from airline systems, hotel APIs, and booking platforms was automatically profiled to identify anomalies and inconsistencies feeding into the DQI.

-• Completeness: dbt flags missing mandatory fields like passenger ID or flight number.
+• Completeness: dbt flagged missing mandatory fields such as passenger ID and flight number

-• Validity: dbt validates formats and ranges (e.g., dates, airport codes).
+• Validity: dbt validated formats and acceptable ranges, including dates and airport codes

-• Consistency: dbt standardizes values across sources (e.g., country codes).
+• Consistency: dbt standardized values across sources, such as country and currency codes

-• Uniqueness: dbt and Monte Carlo detect duplicate records.
+• Uniqueness: dbt and Monte Carlo detected duplicate customer and booking records

-• Accuracy: Monte Carlo validates data against trusted sources and monitors freshness.
+• Accuracy: Monte Carlo validated data against trusted reference sources and monitored freshness

-• Governance-Ready Architecture: Integrated metadata, rule documentation (via dbt), and lineage to ensure compliance with GDPR and internal data policies.
+Metadata management, rule documentation via dbt, and end-to-end lineage were embedded to ensure compliance with GDPR and internal data governance policies.

 Outcome:

-• Cleaner data enabled better personalization, loyalty management, and customer service.
+• Higher-quality data enabled stronger personalization, loyalty management, and customer service outcomes

-• An audit trail supported regulatory compliance and reporting transparency.
+• A complete audit trail supported regulatory compliance and reporting transparency

-• Low-code setup allowed quick updates and easy scaling to new data sources.
+• Low-code design enabled rapid updates to DQI rules and easy scaling to new data sources

 Leave a Reply